jeremyreeder/gridscout/docs/_posts/2020-09-09-solar-navigation-with-an-analog-watch.md

 But these are only rough approximations of the truth.
 And they can be plenty misleading, so let's just call them lies.
-Here I present _actual_ truths about the position of the sun and a better way to find directions.
+Here I present _actual_ truths about the position of the sun and a sometimes better way to find directions.
 No equipment necessary except an analog watch.

 ### Lie #1: The sun rises in the east and sets in the west.